 Returning to the theme of “Black Lives, In Mind” and “Where the Wound Was Made,” it becomes clear how this entire presidency has been about white supremacy and male superiority taking precedence over any error, incompetence, or mental incapacity.
 Indeed, the more egregious and damning his deficiencies, the more forcefully he is demonstrating before the world the triumph of his whiteness and maleness over any other rational, practical, moral, or meritorious considerations.
 It is all about demanding deference to power, no matter the medical findings, and the uniform whiteness and maleness of all principal defenders of “the Goldwater rule” further corroborate this unspoken order.
 Applying this hypothesis, all the pieces of the hitherto unremitting puzzle fall into place, and no enigma remains.
 This is how even the best minds were blinded, and an “ethics guideline” became not about ethics at all.

 Addendum (1/7/2021): Upon hearing of the violent attack on the U.S. Capitol by a deadly mob, I cannot help but identify with the Capitol police.
-While psychiatry and law enforcement have distinctly different roles in society, it is not difficult to draw parallels: the police officers were on their own to fulfill their professional duty to protect public safety, where the police leadership failed, and in fact was colluding with the white supremacist government leadership.
-With the leadership abandoning professional duty, the defense was easily overcome, the People’s House desecrated, and one Capitol police officer even killed.
+While psychiatry and law enforcement have distinctly different roles in society, it is not difficult to draw parallels: the police officers were on their own to fulfill their professional duty to protect public safety, risking their lives, where the police leadership failed and was in fact colluding with the white supremacist government leadership.
+Mental health professionals were on their own to fulfill their professional responsibility to protect society, risking their careers, where the psychiatric leadership failed and was in fact colluding with the white supremacist government leadership.
+With the Capitol police leadership abandoning professional duty, the defense was easily overcome, the People’s House desecrated, and one police officer even killed.
+With the American Psychiatric Association leadership abandoning professional duty, warnings about a president’s unfitness were easily ignored, the nation devastated, and one psychiatric career even killed.
 None of this had to be.